georgeboorman/udacity_ml_devops_engineer/README.md

 ## Running Files
 Clone the repo by entering `git clone https://github.com/georgeboorman/udacity_ml_devops_engineer` in your terminal.

+Install the packages by running `python3 pip install -r requirements_py3.6txt` if using Python 3.6, or `python3 pip install -r requirements_py3.8txt` if using Python 3.8 or above.

 To execute `churn_library.py` run `python3 churn_library.py`.

     - This will save files in the models, images/eda, and images/results directories.